 For all the concerns courts-reformers have identified with respect to judicial elections and accountability, surprisingly few of their concerns have been borne out by the scientific literature (Gibson 2008).
 For example, some critics allege that popular selection methods for judges tend to result in a predominantly white and male bench (e.g., Henry et al. 1985).
-The lion's share of political science research investigating this assertion, however, lends it little support.
-Hurwitz and Lanier (2003), for example, found evidence from 1985 that popular election methods were associated with a lack of diversity on state appellate courts, but they also found that these very methods were associated with greater diversity amongst state courts of last resort in 1999.
-In a reanalysis thirteen years later, the authors again concluded that popular judicial election methods did not disadvantage racial or gender minorities in trial or appellate court selection events
+The lion's share of political science research investigating this assertion, however, lends it little support (Hurwitz and Lanier 2003, 2016).
+While the question of judicial institutions and diversity has drawn substantial interest, Goelzhauser (2011, p.
+765) perhaps best sums up the literature: "The results are mixed, but much of this work finds little if any relationship between selection institutions and diversity."

-The courts-reformers represent various interests, but they primarily find their support from individuals in the legal academy, professional organizations, advocacy groups, or jurists themselves.
-For a review of the controversy between critics and advocates of judicial elections, see Bonneau and M.G.
-Hall (2009, Chapter 1).
+The courts-reformers represent various interests, but they primarily find their support from individuals in the legal academy, professional organizations, advocacy groups, or jurists themselves (Bonneau and M.G.
+Hall 2009).